awsdocs/aws-doc-sdk-examples/resources/clients/react/elwing/src/plugins/item-tracker/README.md

      "archived":false}
     ```

-1. After you've added items, they're displayed in the table.
-You can archive an active
+1. After you add items, they display in the table.
-    item by selecting the **Archive** button next to the item.
+    You can archive an active item by selecting the **Archive** button next to the item.

     ![Work item tracker with items](images/item-tracker-all-items.png)

-    This sends a PUT request to the REST service, specifying the item ID and the
+    This sends a PUT request to the REST service, specifying the item ID and the `archive` action.
-    `archive` action.

     ```
     PUT http://localhost:8080/api/items/8db8aaa4-6f04-4467-bd60-EXAMPLEGUID:archive
     ```

-1. Select a filter in the dropdown list, such as **Archived**, to get and display
+1. To get and display items with a specific status, select a filter in the dropdown list, such as **Archived**.
-    only items with the specified status.

     ![Work item tracker Archived items](images/item-tracker-archived-items.png)